Akwasi-Richie/GeospatialPython/README.md

 # GeospatialPython
-A repo for new geospatial pythons techniques I come across
+A repo for Geospatial Python related tasks